SandraKla/ShinySurfer/README.md

 ```

 All required packages must be downloaded before starting this app.
 For more information about the required packages use the [Homepage](https://sandrakla.github.io/ShinySurfer_Homepage/).

+## Usage

+Under Start > Upload data > Load the dataset OASIS.xlsx as an example dataset